skip to content

 We hold the following personal information:

-• Information which individuals and entities provide to us when contacting us (including through using this website) (such as their first name, last name, email address, company name, company address, telephone number, country)
+• Information which individuals and entities provide to us when contacting us (including through using this website) such as their first name, last name, email address, company name, company address, telephone number, location;

 • Information about individuals who may be interested in working with, or being employed by, FNZ.
-This information may include name, address and contact details, information about past roles, skills, experience and qualifications and the results of pre-employment checks and assessments.
+This information may include name, address and contact details, civil and immigration status, information about current and past roles, skills, experience and qualifications, references and the results of pre-employment checks and assessments.

 For what purposes do we hold personal information?